Theological Studies

 • Register

-Charlie Kirk was recently martyred, and I'm pissed.
-I wish they would bring back stoning people to death Old Testament style.
-You know what's bothering me though?
+Charlie Kirk was recently martyred, and I'm mad.
+Made me wish they'd bring back stoning people to death.
+You know what's bothering me though and shouldn't?
 God's grace is freely available to his killer inasmuch as it is to me.
-You know what really bothers me?
+Know what else?
 The thought of Jesus taking this punk's place; it was bad enough that Charlie was killed, but now my Lord paying for it?
-As Peter rebuked Jesus, I feel like I want to also (Mat.
+I think I understand better Peter rebuking Jesus (Mat.
 16:22).

 Home